codex-storage/codex-contracts-eth/README.md

 control [as recommended by Hardhat](https://hardhat.org/ignition/docs/advanced/versioning), except the build files, which are 18 MB.

+### Etherscan verification

+When deploying to network supported by Etherscan, it is **strongly** recommended to submit also verification files to Etherscan, which then makes the contract "readable" on Etherscan.
+Eq. users can understand what the smart contract does and also potentially submit transactions and call through Etherscan UI.

+You can enable Etherscan verification by specifying Etherscan API key with `ETHERSCAN_API_KEY` and then either submitting the verification after deployment with `hardhat ignition verify` or already during the deployment by adding the `--verify` flag (eq. `hardhat ignition deploy <module> --verify`).

 ## Smart contracts overview

 This contract suite deploys two smart contracts: